alvinchow86/sqlalchemy-postgres-bigint-id/README.md

     ...
 ```

 ## How it Works
+This section is optional reading, but worth looking at if you'd like to know what's going on underneath the hood.
+Ultimately it's not really that much, at the end of day it's purely a convenience layer.

-We first create a Postgres function, called `nextbigid()`.
+The library first create a Postgres function, called `nextbigid()`.
 It's generated in this Python script.
 Note that one hardcoded value is the epoch time, which must be set to something.

 The function itself takes one argument, which is the name of the sequence for your table.
 This is an improvement over the function in existing articles I've seen, in that we can reuse one Postgres function instead of writing a new one for every table.